Why are British pubs so unique?

-I always look forward to visiting new ones whenever I'm in the UK, or, more accurately, whenever I'm allowed into the UK.
+I always look forward to visiting new pubs whenever I'm in the UK, or whenever I'm allowed into the UK.

 I was pondering exactly what makes them so special, as compared to bars all over the world, and I came up with some defining characteristics of what I think mark a classic British Pub.

 Likewise, simply arranged and colorful fresh flowers, also in charming old liquor bottles, sit next to the candles, completing the very relaxing and picturesque classic little still-life for you to enjoy on your table.

 The furniture is often made of up a smattering of worn-in, mismatched tables and chairs but everything seems to go together perfectly in a shabby chic kind of way.

 I find that there are so many pubs that often there is one for every neighborhood, so they are mostly filled with locals and neighbors who know each other, giving it that real homey-type of feel.

-And I just adore British bartenders.
-Extremely knowledgable about their craft, yet not taking it too seriously at the same time.
+Most British bartenders extremely knowledgable about their craft, yet not taking it too seriously at the same time.

 properly poured pints